brunocbr/zettel-composer/README.md

 | `-G` *opt* | Choose which texts(s) to print. *opt* should be `l`,  `r` or `lr` (default). |

-[^1]: I speak of the "body" of a note because the script will recognize a YAML frontmatter and discard it.
 ### Pandoc citations ###

 Notes may have bibliographical metadata in their frontmatter: